squidfunk/mkdocs-material/docs/setup/setting-up-versioning.md

 ### Setting a default version

-When starting with [mike][1], a good idea is to set an alias as a default version, e.g. `latest`, and when publishing a new version, always update the alias to point to the latest version:
+When starting with [mike], a good idea is to set an alias as a default version, e.g. `latest`, and when publishing a new version, always update the alias to point to the latest version:

 ```
 mike set-default --push latest
 ```

-When publishing a new version, [mike][1] will create a redirect in the root of your project documentation to the version associated with the alias:
+When publishing a new version, [mike] will create a redirect in the root of your project documentation to the version associated with the alias:

 _docs.example.com_ :octicons-arrow-right-24: _docs.example.com/0.1_